avaframe/FlowPy/readme.md

 # Flow-Py

-Flow-Py is an open source gravitational mass flows (GMFs) run out model.
-The main objective of this tool is to compute the spatial extent of GMFs, which consists of the track/path and deposition areas of GMFs in three dimensional terrain.
-The resulting run out is mainly dependent by the terrain and the location of the starting/release point.
-No temporal equations are solved in the model.
-Flow-py uses existing statistical-data-based approaches for solving the routing and stopping of GMFs.
+Flow-Py is an open source tool to compute gravitational mass flows (GMF) run out.
+The main objective of this tool is to compute the spatial extent of GMF, which consists of the track/path and deposition areas of GMF in three dimensional terrain.
+The resulting run out is mainly dependent on the terrain and the location of the starting/release point.
+No temporal evolution equations are solved in the model.
+Flow-Py uses existing statistical-data-based approaches for solving the routing and stopping of GMF.

-This tool has been designed to be computationally light, allowing it application on a regional scale.
-This tool is written in python and takes advantage of pythons object oriented class structure.
-The organization of the tool allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions/ad-ons.
+The tool has been designed to be computationally light, allowing the application on a regional scale including a large number of GMF paths.
+The Flow-Py code is written in python and takes advantage of pythons object oriented class structure.
+The well structured model implementation allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions and ad-ons.

 ## Setting up Python3 environment